 I’m flexible.
-Seven years ago my employer was a very informal six-person software tools startup.
+In 2012 my employer was a very informal six-person software tools startup.
 A year later it was acquired by NXP.
-Our product (an Eclipse-based IDE) survived that upheaval and the subsequent merger with Freescale, and continues to thrive; the group expanded and was assimilated into a geographically diverse software development team, now organized along Agile lines; my role changed utterly and yet remains recognizably the same job, and I continue to make a valued contribution in it.
+Our product (an Eclipse-based IDE) survived that upheaval and the subsequent merger with Freescale, and continues to thrive; the group expanded and was assimilated into a geographically diverse software development team, now organized along Agile lines; my role changed utterly and yet remained recognizably the same job, and I continued to make a valued contribution in it.

 After graduating from Cambridge University in 1981, I built a career in software engineering over 20 years.
 First I worked for a couple of very small companies run by friends.
 I then spent four years at Topexpress, mainly on implementation of software tools (code generator, debugger), followed by seven years at Harlequin, where I gradually became a DevOps specialist, automating software build and integration, and administering version control systems.
 I joined ARM’s software tools team in 1996, where I designed and wrote a home-grown build automation system in Perl (this was before Jenkins existed!), and was the team’s CVS expert.